louisrosset/MP_Grid_limits_EV_charging/README.md

-# My master thesis
+# Master thesis
-## An Analysis of Electric Vehicle Charging Infrastructures in California’s Multi-Unit Dwellings
+## Effects of Grid Infrastructure Limits on Electric Vehicle Charging Access for California Households
 Berkeley, February 2024

+01_demodata.Rmd
+-

 02_cpolys.Rmd
 - Pulls in circuit polygon data (outputs from ArcGIS) and analyzes outcomes of spatial processing